 She holds up her book and says politicians can’t understand this.

-The novel does some things well, it can chart the course of human relationships.
 Narrative is an art of compressing and expanding and exploring time, and in the art, we can develop a relationship with characters.
-A prose poem can hold images, feelings, thoughts, it can have a presence, a voice, it can say “you” and evoke the Other, and yet even all that isn’t enough to hold someone’s attention for the duration of a novel.
-We need a story.
-It is not the only way to write a novel.
-It is one way.
-And reading hundreds of pages of feelings and images is somehow made easier with someone to follow, a desire to know what happens to them carries us deeper into the text, this unnatural thing, this artifice.
+A prose poem can hold images, feelings, thoughts; it can have a presence, a voice; it can say “you” and evoke the Other, and yet even all that isn’t enough to hold my attention for the duration of a novel.
+I need a story, reading hundreds of pages is somehow easier with someone to follow, a desire to know what happens to them carries me deeper into the text, this unnatural thing, this artifice.
 This device of narrative developed by thousands of authors over the past five centuries to create the Novel.
 And in the 21st century, why read a book?
 Why not watch a show?
 HBO can tell you a human story.

 It used to be the countries were much closer, she says.
 Strindberg, it would be, which country does he belong to?
 They each could claim his culture.
 She says we can feel very alone as individuals.

-I think of literature, of reading as a relationship with something greater than myself.
-What is God, if not a literary concept, I think it is what connects us all to deeper understanding.
+I think of literature, in that moment, of reading, as a relationship with something greater than myself.
+What is Life without a story?
+I think reading connects me to deeper understanding.
 The books.
 I think, maybe I enjoy reading because I’m empty, and I can let the character in the book fill out within me.
 Josefine says she will change perspective in a single sentence because that is how our minds work, we can be here in the bookstore experiencing the moment and think about the past and then tomorrow, all in a moment.